 Tiebacks come in all shapes as sizes, from dainty ribbons to oversized tassels, so you can update these easily with the season.

-Another approach is to change the curtain pole - although you would have to check with the company if your current curtains would fit on these - types of hooks and the weight of the fabric need to be taken into account.
+Another approach is to change the curtain pole – although you would have to check with the company if your current curtains would fit on these, as types of hooks and the weight of the fabric need to be taken into account.
 New finials on either end would also provide a mini facelift.

-When choosing a patterned fabric for your windows - one thing that's easy to forget in the selection process it to make sure it looks just as good when the curtain is pulled back.
+When choosing a patterned fabric for your windows, you'll need to make sure it looks just as good when the curtain is pulled back.

 For the pattern itself, just as with the color, 'consider whether you want to make a statement with a strong pattern or contrasting texture or whether you want a subtler look,' advises Emily Mould of Romo.

 'A bold, large-scale design can create a striking focal point and will work best when used for large windows where the full repeat can be fully appreciated,' continues Emily.
 If you have smaller windows, opt for a small-scale pattern to create a more refined look.'

 15. Match curtains to a traditional country window treatment

 Traditionally, country homes would be built with solid shutters, to maximize the warmth retained indoors.